AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 ```

 ### ***Orderline Commands***
-An orderline is the goods required by the order.
-It is the same as a Good with the same SKU, and contains the quantity required to fulfill the good.
+An orderline records the Goods required by an order.
+It is equivalent to a Good with the same SKU, and contains the quantity of the Good required to fulfill the particular order.

 In addition to the details in a Good.
 An orderline will also contain:
 - Quantity of Good required to fulfill the order